osshalakhina/Character/README.md

 # Character

-Illustrations with girl.
-Made in Adobe Illustrator.
+Illustrations with girl created in Adobe Illustrator.

 # Preview